hyutake/CRISP-prac/README.md

-# CRISP-prac (need to run npm install btw)
+# CRISP-prac
-Task: Simple Task Manager Application
+Task: Simple Task Manager Application (need to run npm install in both /backend and /frontend btw)

 ## Description:
 You are required to build a simple task manager application using React.js for the frontend, Node.js for the backend, and MongoDB for the database.
 The application should allow users to create, view, update, and delete tasks.